-- Use the AC power adapter for indoor use only. - · Plug the connection cord plug securely into the DC input terminal. - · Turn off the FUJIFILM Digital camera before disconnecting the cord from the DC input terminal.
+- · Use the AC power adapter for indoor use only. - · Plug the connection cord plug securely into the DC input terminal. - · Turn off the FUJIFILM Digital camera before disconnecting the cord from the DC input terminal.
 To disconnect, pull out the plug gently.
-Do not pull on the cord. - · Do not use the AC power adapter with any device other than your camera. - During use, the AC power adapter will become hot to the touch.
+Do not pull on the cord. - · Do not use the AC power adapter with any device other than your camera. - · During use, the AC power adapter will become hot to the touch.
 This is normal.

-- Do not take apart the AC power unless intended only for personal Trademark Information adapter.
-Doing so could be dangerous. - Do not use the AC power adapter performances, entertainments and in a hot and humid place. - Do not subject the AC power for personal use.
-Users are also asked adapter to strong shocks. - humming.
-This is normal. - If used near a radio, the AC power adapter may cause static.
+- · Do not take apart the AC power unless intended only for personal adapter.
+Doing so could be dangerous. - Do not use the AC power adapter performances, entertainments and in a hot and humid place. - adapter to strong shocks. - humming.
+This is normal. - · If used near a radio, the AC power adapter may cause static.
 If this happens, move the camera away from the radio.